Fremantle Stuff > Fremantle Walks > Walk 4

 Architects: Cavanagh and Cavanagh.
 Builder: J. Lake?

 The ﬁrst fire station was at the intersection of Mouat and Croke Streets.
 This station was built in 1908.
 It was occupied by the United States Marines during World War II and was converted to a restaurant in 1977, but was vacant in 2005.
 The new Fire Station is to the east of it.
-[In 2018, it is backpackers' accommodation.]
+[In 2019, the old station is backpackers' accommodation.]

 Architect: T Anthoness.
 Builder: Mr Taylor